RDFroeber/hunger-games/README.md

   * Find all eligible Citizens for the Reaping (Districts 1-12 & Age 12-18)
   * Calculate each Citizens odds of being selected based on Tesserae

 2. I select one male and one female tribute from each district so that the rules of the game are followed.
-(Simple Version)
   * Select 1 Male and 1 Female from each District
   * Selected Citizens become Tributes (24 total)

-2. I select one male and one female tribute from each district so that the rules of the game are followed.
-(Complex Version)
-  * Volunteers are added

 3. I assign an escort to the tributes so that they have a better chance of survival.
   * The 2 Tributes from each District share an Ecort (from The Capitol)